-If you’ve just started meditating or you’re thinking of it, one question that’s probably lingering in your mind is how long should meditation last?
-The thought of spending months meditation with zero results is discouraging to say the least.
+If you’ve just started meditating or you’re thinking about starting, one question that may be lingering in your mind is how long should meditation last?
+The thought of spending months meditation with zero results is really an irrational and baseless fear, discouraging to say the least.
 Truth is, different individuals have different psychological makeups.
-This is not only backed up by neuroscience but also clarified by ancient Buddhist text.
+This is not only backed up by neuroscience but also clarified by ancient Buddhist texts.
 People respond differently to a variety of meditation techniques.
 They should therefore be instructed according to their particular requirements.

 So whether you prefer long meditation sessions or quick 5-minute mini meditations, your body still benefits immensely.